corda/corda/docs/source/network-bootstrapper.rst

 ``java -jar network-bootstrapper-VERSION.jar -n=<path_to_file>``

 The network parameter overrides file is a HOCON file with the following fields, all of which are optional.
 Any field that is not provided will be ignored.
 If a field is not provided and you are bootstrapping a new network, a sensible default value will be used.
-If a field is not provided, and you are updating an existing network, the value in the existing network parameters file will be used.
+If a field is not provided and you are updating an existing network, the value in the existing network parameters file will be used.

 .. note:: All fields can be used with placeholders for environment variables.
 For example: ``${KEY_STORE_PASSWORD}`` would be replaced by the contents of environment